727800350/note/cs/cxx_topic/effective_modern_c++.md

-# introduction
+# Introduction
 In concept(though not always in practice), rvalues correspond to temporary objects returned from functions, while lvalues correspond to objects you can refer to, either by name or by following a pointer or lvalue reference.

 A useful heuristic to determine whether an expression is an lvalue is to ask if you can take its address.
 If you can, it typically is.
 If you can't, it's usually an rvalue.

-In a function call, the expressions passed at the call site are the functions's arguemnts.
-The parameters are used to initialize the function's parameters.
+**In a function call, the expressions passed at the call site are the functions's arguemnts.
+The parameters are used to initialize the function's parameters**.
 ```C++
 void someFunc(Widget w);
 Widget wid;